cosminadrianpopescu/azul/api.md

 Pastes the content of the `+` register.

+#### start_logging

+**Parameters**:

+* where The file location where to log the current terminal scrollback output

+Starts logging the scrollback output of the current terminal to the indicated file

+#### stop_logging

+If started, the logging of the current terminal is stopped.

 ### Configuring via init.lua

 You'll find inside the `examples` folder 4 lua files, corresponding to each of